- Must be a current TRIO student or alum of a TRIO project in Oregon

 - Must demonstrate personal achievement as a direct result of participation in TRIO program

 - Must be able to attend Policy Seminar, OTA spring conference, and serve as the Alumni Representative on the OTA Board of Directors.
-OTA Fellow is also encouraged to attend the annual SLC as scheduled
+OTA Fellow is also encouraged to attend the annual Student Leadership Conference.

 - The term of the OTA Fellow will be the fiscal year in which the candidate is selected.

 OTA Fellowship Incentives

 - The OTA Fellow will have all travel accommodations provided to the annual Policy Seminar in Washington D.C.
 (March 19-22, 2023)

 - The OTA Fellow will receive a $1,000 award upon completion of their year of service to the Board of Directors

 - Complete the OTA Fellow Application Form

 - Personal Statement Required addressing the following questions: